MELScience/blog.melscience.com/en/2017-04-10-bigges-problems-with-virtual-reality.md

 Do you remember how Steve Jobs introduced iPhone 4 with retina display back in 2010:

-> It turns out that there’s a magic number right around 300 pixels per inch, that when you hold something
+> "It turns out that there’s a magic number right around 300 pixels per inch, that when you hold something
-> around 10 or 12 inches away from your eyes, is the limit of the human retina to differentiate the pixels.
+> around 10 or 12 inches away from your eyes, is the limit of the human retina to differentiate the pixels."

 <iframe width="640" height="480" src="http://www.youtube.com/embed/j0L3LDabve8?start=2200&rel=0" frameborder="0" allowfullscreen></iframe>
 <br>